We offer affordable professional development workshops for creatives and arts administrators.

 ACCIDENTAL ARTS ADMINISTRATOR

-This two-session seminar is co-presented by the Arts and Education Council, Missouri Arts Council and Regional Arts Commission.
+This two-session seminar is co-presented by the Missouri Arts Council and the Regional Arts Commission.
 The first session covers working with a board of directors, marketing, fund-raising, and financial management.
 Participants receive a 75-page manual.
 Tuesday’s interactive, jargon-free session will help you develop an approach to planning that answers your organization’s big questions and enables your staff and board members to think and act strategically.
 Learn together: tuition is $20 and $5 for each additional person from the same organization who attends.
 Sorry, no discounts for attending just one session.

 Register Now

-QUICKBOOKS FOR NONPROFITS
+QUICKBOOKS BASICS FOR NONPROFITS

 Register Now